clearlinux/clear-linux-documentation/source/guides/stacks/greengrass.rst

 ********

-Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities [1] on Intel® IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™ technology).
+Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities [1] on Intel IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™ technology).
 These functions provide a great developer experience and seamless migration of visual analytics from cloud to edge in a secure manner using a containerized environment.
-Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel® IoT edge devices with accelerators.
+Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel IoT edge devices with accelerators.

 Supported platforms
 *******************

 *	Operating System: |CL| latest release
-*	Hardware:	Intel® core platforms (that support inference on CPU only)
+*	Hardware:	Intel® Core™ processors (that support inference on CPU only)

 Sample description
 ==================